zostay/RakuWAPI/README.md

 ### 3.0.2 Raw Socket

-The `p6sgix.io` environment variable, if provided, MUST be the bare metal [IO::Handle](IO::Handle) used to communicate to the client.
+The `p6sgix.io` environment variable, if provided, MUST be the bare metal [IO::Socket::INET](IO::Socket::INET) used to communicate to the client.
+This is the interface of last resort as it sidesteps the entire P6SGI interface.

+If your application requires the use of this socket, please file an issue describing the nature of your application in detail.
+You may have a use-case that requires revisions to the P6SGI standard to cope with.

 ### 3.0.3 Logger